inrb-labgenpath/singa-illumina/README.md

    ```bash
    nextflow run nf-core/viralrecon -profile test,YOURPROFILE --outdir <OUTDIR>
    ```
+*By defaults, the SRAS-CoV-2, MpxV, Poliovirus, Human reads, Ebola and the Phix are provided, you need to make sure the genome are indexed and the path are accurate in the fastqcreen.conf file*
    Note that some form of configuration will be needed so that Nextflow knows how to fetch the required software.
 This is usually done in the form of a config profile (`YOURPROFILE` in the example command above).
 You can chain multiple config profiles in a comma-separated string.

    > - The pipeline comes with config profiles called `docker`, `singularity`, `podman`, `shifter`, `charliecloud` and `conda` which instruct the pipeline to use the named tool for software management.
 For example, `-profile test,docker`.